yuvalpress/version-notifier/README.md

     # Name this file Dockerfile
     FROM yuvalpress/version-notifier:latest

+    # NOTE - Set only one method - slack or telegram - not both
-    # You MUST Set this environment variables for the application to send notification to slack_notifier
+    # You MUST Set this environment variables for the application to send notification to slack
+    ENV NOTIFICATION_METHOD slack
     ENV SLACK_CHANNEL {{ value }}
     ENV SLACK_TOKEN {{ value }}

+    # You MUST Set this environment variables for the application to send notification to telegram
+    ENV NOTIFICATION_METHOD telegram
+    ENV TELEGRAM_TOKEN {{ value }}
+    ENV TELEGRAM_CHAT_ID {{ value }}

     # Optional
     ENV NOTIFY {{ value }}
+    ENV SEND_FULL_CHANGELOG {{ value }}
   ```

   Build and Deploy: